Neural-Systems-at-UIO/MeshView-for-Brain-Atlases/README.md

 # Acknowledgements
 MeshView is developed by the Neural Systems Laboratory at the Institute of Basic Medical Sciences, University of Oslo, Norway.
-MeshView was developed with support from the EBRAINS infrastructure, and funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Framework Partnership Agreement No. 650003 (HBP FPA).
+MeshView was developed with support from the EBRAINS infrastructure, and funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Framework Partnership Agreement No. 650003 (HBP FPA) and the European Union’s Horizon Europe Programme for Research Infrastructures Grant Agreement No. 101147319 (EBRAINS 2.0).

 # Developer
 Gergely Csucs